Quantcast

 Since the natural hair movement dashed on the scene, WOC everywhere stood in reclamation of their natural tresses.
 Learning to care for and love natural hair became a pilgrimage to embracing natural beauty in a society where that reflection is often not mirrored in mainstream culture.

 Along the way, a glorified breakdown of hair texture became an encyclopedia for figuring out where your curl pattern fit.
 Like anything in Western society, the idea of what type of hair texture was more favorable than others started great debates.
-Though diversity in natural hair is more represented in today's social media climate, there still seems to be a quieted trend of underrepresenting the natural hair characteristics that are "least favorable" by collective admission and vocalized acknowledgement of the internalized pain this causes.
+Though diversity in natural hair is more represented in today's social media climate, there still seems to be a quieted trend of underrepresenting the natural hair characteristics that are "least favorable" by collective admission and vocalized acknowledgment of the internalized pain this causes.

-Today, as the natural hair movement has spread into blogging and Instagram, there is still a happy-go-lucky energy that ignores the lesser represented hair types and characteristics.
+Today, as the natural hair movement has spread into blogging and Instagram, there is still a happy-go-lucky energy that ignores the lesser-represented hair types and characteristics.

 My personal testimony began as the natural hair movement exploded in our culture.
 YouTube gurus popped up left and right.
 Unfortunately, the forerunners of this movement had hair that looked unbelievably easy to manage.
 Finger detangling, washing hair without separating it in quadrants, and doing the quick wash and go with defined curls that seem cemented in time, are not things that every woman with natural hair can easily do.
 Yet, for a long while, that was the only type of hair texture you would see online.